Venkatautopkg/venkat/.github/ISSUE_TEMPLATE/autopkg-recipe.md

 title: 'Recipe: PRODUCT_NAME'
 labels: recipe
 assignees: ''
 ---

 Create the PRODUCT_NAME AutoPkg recipe to generate BigFix content

+## ToDo:
 - [ ] **Assign yourself this issue**
   - Add yourself under "Assignees" in right side column
-  - Add this issue to Project "AutoPkg BigFix Automation"
+  - Add this issue to Project "AutoPkg BigFix Automation" in right side column
   - Set issue to "in progress" under project once started
   - Mark yourself as assigned in "Software Priorities" spreadsheet in Teams
   - Check for duplicate entries in "Software Priorities" spreadsheet